cdimascio/express-openapi-validator/README.md

 ### ▪️ ignorePaths (optional)

-Defines a regular expression that determines whether a path(s) should be ignored.
+Defines a regular expression that determines whether a path(s) under [the base url](#the-base-url) should be ignored.
 Any path which matches the regular expression will not be validated.

 The following ignores any path that ends in `/pets`